|GLENGOWAN BOWLING CLUB | sitemap | log in|

 The local Glen Family owned the club until 1934 when ownership passed to Robert Craig and Sons (owners of the local paper mill) who leased the clubhouse and green to the members for an annual rent of one shilling, This arrangement remained in place until the land and building were offered to the club and its members, for the sum of £2,000, which was accepted.

-Glengowan Bowling Club has been actively involved in the Scottish Bowling Association (SBA) and was indeed one of the 20 founder clubs of the association back in 1892.
+Glengowan Bowling Club has been actively involved in the Scottish Bowling Association (SBA), now BOWLS Scotland.
 In support of that, the club also joined Lanarkshire Bowling Association when it was formed in 1897.

 One of the clubs most significant changes happened in 1965 with the formation of the Ladies Section which has continued to grow from strength to strength.